 Hand-washing has proven benefits when it comes to avoiding illness.
 Studies have shown that it's literally one of the simplest things you can do to prevent disease — and even save lives.
 "Researchers in London estimate that if everyone routinely washed their hands, a million deaths a year could be prevented," reports the Centers for Disease Control and Prevention.

-The most recent study indicating triclosan is problematic shows that it negatively affects the healthy bacteria in the guts of zebrafish; whether it does the same for humans isn't known, but it's concerning.
+One study indicating triclosan is problematic shows that it negatively affects the healthy bacteria in the guts of zebrafish; whether it does the same for humans isn't known, but it's concerning.
 (Zebrafish's simpler bodies are often used in experiments to test direct effects of chemicals on bacteria before those same experiments are done on mice or tested on humans.)
 And don't forget that triclosan doesn't just affect your health; when it washes down your drain and into our water supplies it causes more problems.
 Researchers have called triclosan "highly toxic" to fish and other marine creatures, which we like to eat.

 Here, Bill Nye, the Science Guy, takes a look at antibacterial soap versus plain water: